 The BLS reported that in 2018, there were 1,405,000 construction laborers employed in the U.S. Entry-level employees could be employed as:

 - Project managers

 Employment Outlook and Salary Information

 Students coming into certificate programs as professionals with more work experience may have a job as a construction manager.
-The BLS reported that construction managers took home an annual mean wage of $97,510 in May 2015.
-The BLS projected that construction managers were expected to see a jump in employment opportunities of 5% from 2014-2024, which is about as fast as average.
+The BLS reported that construction managers took home an annual mean wage of $103,110 in May 2018.
+The BLS projected that construction managers were expected to see a jump in employment opportunities of 10% from 2018-2028, which is about faster than average.